GitHub Agentic Workflows

 Remote imports are cached by commit SHA in .github/aw/imports/.
 Keep import chains shallow and consolidate related imports; every compilation records imports in the lock file manifest.

-Section titled “Using Imports in Repository Rulesets (inlined-imports: true)”
+Section titled “Self-Contained Lock Files (inlined-imports: true)”

 ERR_SYSTEM: Runtime import file not found: workflows/shared/file.md